 Working on elections

-We then call our reserves as appropriate vacancies arise.
 We do use a number of our own staff in the first instance and supplement this with additional staff from outside who we hold on our database of temporary staff.
 We then consider the person's experience; availability; preferences; where they live or whether they have access to a car and are prepared to travel.

-Whilst we will follow the principles of equality of opportunity and good employment practices, the Returning Officer's decision on individual appointments is final and we will not normally notify unsuccessful applicants or enter in to correspondence regarding unsuccessful applications.
+Whilst we will follow the principles of equality of opportunity and good employment practices, the Returning Officer's decision on individual appointments is final and we will not normally notify unsuccessful applicants or enter into correspondence regarding unsuccessful applications.

 If successful, prior to taking up your appointment, you must provide evidence of your eligibility to work in the UK by showing us either:

 - Your birth certificate and proof of national insurance number (such as P60, P45, payslip, etc.)

 - Polling and count staff must not work on behalf of a candidate during an election campaign, nor be related to a prospective candidate